chernheng/FPGA-Controller/README.md

 <details> <summary> Modify WSL 2 to allow Nios II to work </summary>

 In WSL 2 run the command `which uname`.
-It should return `/bin/uname`.
+It should return something like `/bin/uname`.
+For the rest of these instructions, use the filepath returned by `which uname`.

 Rename the original `uname` command:
 ```